-2 Baihagī: Tatimmat Şīwān al-Ḥikma.
+2 Baihaqī: Tatimmat Şīwān al-Hikma.

-3 Tawhīdī: Imtā' ..., Vol. II, pp. 18-19.
+3 Tawhīdī: Imtā'..., Vol. II, pp. 18-19.
 4 Rasā'il Ikhwān al-Ṣafā, ed.
 Zirgalī.

-an invitation to join what was perhaps a secret fraternity of 'seekers after truth' uncommitted to any particular faith or philosophy.
-Tawhīdī was among the very few who knew some of the authors personally.\(^1\)

-When questioned by one of the prominent citizens of Baghdad as to the religious faith of that member of the fraternity whom he happened to know, he replied that it was typical of that person (and apparently of his companions), that they did not officially attach themselves to any particular religion, nor join any special group.
-They regarded themselves as completely independent, keenly interested in everything, and free to examine all that might be said or written.
-They attached great importance to the principle that if Greek philosophy was properly introduced into religion, perfection would be attained.
-In the account of this discussion Tawhīdī takes a copy of the epistles to his master, and Sajistānī after perusal turns to explain to his pupil that the attempt is in vain.
-What they had imagined they could accomplish was to introduce philosophy into religion, others had tried before them and all had failed.
-Nor could religion be attached to philosophy, seeing that each had its separate domain and they could never merge.
-Philosophy was based on logical reasoning and religion on premisses that the intelligence 'sometimes demands and sometimes allows.'
-He expatiates on the distinctions between the two disciplines and ends by saying: 'Where is religion, and where philosophy?
-Where is that which proceeds from revelation, and where that which is based on an opinion that may change . . .?
-The prophet is above the philosopher . . for the prophet is delegated, and the philosopher is delegated unto him.'2 bered that originality was not the purpose or claim of the group.
+INTRODUCTION an invitation to join what was perhaps a secret fraternity of seekers after truth' uncommitted to any particular faith or of the authors personally.1 When questioned by one of the prominent citizens of Baghdad as to the religious faith of that member of the fraternity whom he happened to know, he replied that it was typical of that person (and apparently of his companions), that they did not officially attach themselves to any particular religion, nor join any special group.
+They regarded themselves as completely independent, heenly interested in everything, and free to examine all that might ead or written.
+They attached great importance to the principle that if Greek philosophy was properly introduced into religion, and failed to know, he replied they could accomplish was to appreciate they had imagined they could accomplish was to appreciate philosophy into religion be attached to philosophy.
+What they had insegies on the distinctions between the two and all had failed.
+Nor could religion be attached to philosophy, weing that each had its separate domain and they could never merge.
+Philosophy was based on logical reasoning and religion premisses that the intelligence 'sometimes demands and some-time that which is based on an opinion that may change.
+The rolection of essays has failed to impress students of subiciplines and ends by saying: Where is religion, and where philosophy?
+Where is that which proceeds from revelation, and where that which is based on an opinion that may change This collection of essays has failed to impress students of subiciplines and ends by saying: Where is religion, the results of the undoubtedly an extraordinary mixture of Greek, Persian, subiciplines and even Indian ideas.
+But it should be remem-plication to regionality was not the purpose or claim of the group.